jpetazzo/intro-to-docker/slides/Background_Containers.md

 ---

-## Two useful flags for `docker ps`
+## Viewing only the last container started

-To see only the last container that was started:
+When many containers are already running, it can be useful to see only the last container that was started.

+This can be achieved with the `-l` ("Last") flag:

 ```bash
 $ docker ps -l